FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 How do you stop a dog from peeing and pooping in the house?

 If there are behaviors in your dog that you want to change, you have to train them and teach them what you want them to do.
 Whether you use a clicker for training, marker words, positive reinforcement, or any combination of those things, you cannot expect a dog to just do what you want them to without working with them.
 Redirect their behavior and show them what you want their behavior to look like.
-Use the tips and tricks listed in the above article to teach your puppy that they need to use the potty outside.
+Follow the guidelines outlined above to teach your puppy that they should go outdoors to excrete.

 How do you potty train a dog in 3 days?

-The first thing is to not go into the potty training process thinking there is a specific number of days or amount of time needed to potty train your dog.
-There are so many variables included in teaching your dog to potty outside that setting a three-day hard goal will do little more than add stress to you and your dog.
+The first and most important step is to avoid entering the potty training process with the preconception that you have a certain number of days or amount of time needed to train your dog.
+There are so many variables included in teaching your dog to potty outside.
+That setting a three-day hard goal will do little more than add stress to you and your dog.
 Give yourself time to truly have the potty training complete and certainly do not put a three-day hard time limit on the process.

-How long does it take to potty train a dog?
+How long does it take to teach a dog to go potty on command?

-It can take up to four to six months to completely house train your dog and the important thing is to do it correctly rather than doing it quickly.
-Again, setting a date for completion just causes stress and you cannot really predict when your dog may be completely potty trained.
+It can take up to four to six months to completely house train your dog.
+The important thing is to do it correctly rather than doing it quickly.
+You have no idea when your dog will be completely potty trained, so creating a deadline just causes stress.

 Can dogs potty train themselves?

 The short answer to this question is “no.” If you were to leave a dog to their own devices and expect them to potty train themselves, you will be left with little more than a filthy home and a frustrated life.
-Could you send your dog away and have someone else potty train them?
+Could you find someone else to train your dog?
 Maybe.
 But you would miss the bonding time and you would have to be away from your dog for an extended period of time.
 The best course of action is to take the time necessary to potty train your puppy.
-It is hard work, but you will not regret it and you will grow closer to your puppy through the process.
+It’s difficult, but it’s not fruitless; and you’ll get closer to your puppy as a result of it.